Multi-Use Entrepreneurial / Event Space

 Walking distance to Churchill Downs, the LongTail Building is located at 2532 S 4th St, Louisville, KY 40208 in an opportunity zone blocks away from the University of Louisville surrounded by new student housing.
 The LongTail Building is a multi-use entrepreneurial event space reimagining the building’s history as the Whirlaway Tavern and nineteenth-century grocery store and bank.
 Triple Crown-winning horse Whirlaway was nicknamed Mr. Longtail.
 Named after Whirlaway, LongTail also represents part of a distribution curve, the “long tail” that drives technology adoption at scale and allows participating in decentralized economies.

 Today the LongTail Building hosts offices for early-stage investment funds, the 6ixth Event, and Narwhal Ventures.
 The building also holds LongTail Ventures, a business incubator focusing on early-stage companies outside traditional venture models.
 The LongTail Building hosts events for early-stage companies and investors from around the country.
-The space is available for corporate events and community functions.
+The space is available for corporate events, artists, non-profits, and community functions.

 The LongTail building holds offices for funds investing in early-stage companies.
 The LongTail Building hosts events and working sessions with startups and investors located around the country.
 The space showcases the region’s rich history and culture.
 Quintessential regional experience from a former bourbon haunt named after a Triple Crown-winning horse.
 Historic brick, block glass and hand-cut timbers.
 Designed by an award-winning architect with hand-painted signs and details and spaces that feel like a Kentucky barn complete with hookups for food trucks for a jamboree.
 Primary importance was given to the outdoor spaces with over 50 trees planted and botanical gardens starting to grow, all designed to create a flow between the outside and inside of the location.
 The LongTail Building boasts modern technology such as super-fast internet access from fiber run on a Ruckus network, ultra-short-throw projection screens with next-gen teleconferencing from Meeting Owl, and a Helium based IoT / LoRaWAN Network.